unikorn-cloud/kubernetes/ARCHITECTURE.md

 * Setup the context (detailed below)
 * Get the requested resource
-  * If not found, it has been deleted so end reconcilliation
+  * If not found, it has been deleted so end reconciliation
 * If the deletion timestamp is set, it is being deleted
   * Run the deprovisioner
   * Update the custom resource status conditions
-  * If an error occurred, requeue the reconcile, otherwise remove the finalizer to allow deletion and end reconcilliation
+  * If an error occurred, requeue the reconcile, otherwise remove the finalizer to allow deletion and end reconciliation
 * Otherwise we reconcile, either creating or updating resources
   * Add the finalizer to the custom resource if not already set to allow controlled deletion
   * Run the provisioner
   * Update the custom resource status conditions
-  * If an error occurred, requeue the reconcile, otherwise end reconcilliation
+  * If an error occurred, requeue the reconcile, otherwise end reconciliation

 Like the core controller logic, the reconciler handles status conditions, regardless of the custom resource type, in a generic manner to provide consistency.

 ## Reconciler Context

-The context contains a number of important values that can be propagated anywhere during reconcilliation with only a single context parameter.
+The context contains a number of important values that can be propagated anywhere during reconciliation with only a single context parameter.
 These are:

 * Logger, provided by Controller Runtime